softeng-team4/HikeTracker_04/retrospectives/retrospective_1.md

 > Propose one or two

   - Apart from tasks assigned to multiple people, there hasn't been much communication among team member about the state of development.
 More meetings are probably needed to improve on that.
+Also spent more time at the beginning of the sprint to create a solid backbone between subtasks that need to be integrated in future, with definition of clear constraints on data structures and interafaces.
+Maybe this infos could be shared in a document easily accessible by all scrum members.
+This approach will save more time in the end avoiding superflous fixes in the code.

 - One thing you are proud of as a Team!!